abcxyz/github-metrics-aggregator/README.md

 is split into three parts:

 1. Provision infrastructure with Terraform
-2. Add Secret Values via Secret Manager
+2. Add secret values via Secret Manager
-3. Build and Deploy the service with GitHub workflows
+3. Build and deploy the service with GitHub workflows

 ```
 .github/